exo-lang/exo/docs/Cursors.md

 In this code, the navigation `.next()` is applied to the forwarded cursor `p1.forward(c)`.
 Attempting to change `p1.forward(c).next()` to `p1.forward(c.next())` will result in incorrect behavior.
 This is because navigation and forwarding are *not commutative*.

+## further
+More details can be found in our ASPLOS '25 paper or Kevin Qian's master thesis